mementomoryn/rmm/wiki/FAQ.md

 ## What are the differences of this fork?

-There is not much, but these are some features that i like:
+There isn't much, but these are some features that i like:

 * Upstream repository sync
 * Secret `client_id` token